-Realizing the plan was too ambitious, and going back to what's the most important thing the app does, we took down everything else and only left ask and recommend.
+Declutering our vision, we asked what's the most important thing the app does?
+We took down everything else and only left ask and recommend.
 Focusing again on the essential features allowed us to move a lot quicker.

 Tests were conducted both online and in person with random people on New York's streets.
 What surprised us was how we didn't see many of this things even after extensive testing among the team.
 Turns out sometimes the trees don't let us see the forest.

 In retrospective, many choices seem obvious, but every one of them took quite an effort and time for us to see.
 Each stage, including the last one, has an infinite number of alternatives.
 Unfortunetly as some bigger players joined the game, we reached the end of the runway before succeeding.